elie-benayoun/slate/source/index.html.md

 locationId |(unique string of a location that must be under your organization) room |(a string same as a namen , except two device can have tha same room under your organization)

 Note that :

 * The floorId and the groupId must always be under the same location than the device unless floorId and groupId are null
- * In such case , if you want to update the locationId of a device you will need to update also the floorId and the groupid of the device unless they are already null
+* In such case , if you want to update the locationId of a device you will need to update also the floorId and the groupid of thedevice unless they are already null
 * You can update the floorId and the groupId to null
 * If you update a locationId to null , you will not be able to update the floorId or the groupId , but only the room at the same time
 * When you put a locationId to null , the groupId, the floorId and the ruleId (if the device have one) will be set to null
- * When you update the groupId of a device , the ruleId of this one will also change according to the rule link to the new group , if the new group is not link to any rule the ruleId value of the device will become **null**
+* When you update the groupId of a device , the ruleId of this one will also change according to the rule link to the new group , ifthe new group is not link to any rule the ruleId value of the device will become **null**
 * If you delete the location link to this device  , the groupId , floorId , ruleId and locationId will also be set to null

 *****
 Needs an API key